jhpyle/docassemble/_docs/functions.md

   e-mail sending process.
 You would use this if you wanted to make sure that all of the variables `send_email()` needs are defined before you actually send the e-mail.
 The default is `False`.
+* `config` can be set to the `name` of an e-mail configuration if you are using [multiple e-mail configurations] in your [Configuration].
+This allows you to contol which e-mail server or provider is used to send the e-mail.
+Alternatively, you can set a default e-mail configuration for the interview using [`email config`] in the [`metadata`], in which case any call to `send_email()` within the interview will use that e-mail configuration.

 If you use [`Individual`] objects as recipients, `send_email()` will use the `name` and `email` attributes of the listed [`Individual`]s to